 20 best laptops in the world

-So let's firstly look at the best inkjet printers around - hit the second page for the best laser printers.
+So let's firstly look at the best inkjet printers around before looking at the best laser printers.
 Please remember that the prices shown here are for guidance only.

 How do they do it for the money?
 It's not just that this printer is cheap, because with most budget printers you get stung later on with high-priced consumables, but the black and tri-colour ink cartridges for the DeskJet 1000 are pretty reasonably priced, and you can get XL high-capacity versions too.